fabio-nogueira-almeida/Days-Until-Seasons-iOS/README.md

 For creating the app I search about some information about the Word's Seasons and I find some great.
 Word's Seasons had two type of Seasons. *Meteorological* and *Astronomical*.
 Our app will work with **Meteorological Seasons** and with distincting of which *hemisphere the user will be*.
 Yes, each hemisphere has your on Meteorological seasons.
-So, if the user location is on Northern Hemisphere, we will set the corretly seasons for that location
+So, if the user location is on Northern Hemisphere, we will set the corretly seasons for that location.

 ##Contact